Prestige: What Hunger Makes of Smoke

 From Poverty to Prestige: Lobster

 Lobster hasn’t always carried the prestige it holds today.
 Along the northeastern coast of the U.S., it was once so abundant that working-class communities and prisoners commonly feasted on it.
+Lobster was reportedly even used as fertilizer by some Indigenous peoples.

 Its rebranding as a luxury food began in the 19th century, when advances in rail transport and refrigeration made it possible to serve live lobster inland.
 There, unfamiliarity bred fascination.